pakrym/pipelines/pipelines.md

 ### Partial Reads

-Besides handling the memory management, the other core pipelines feature is the ability to peek at data in the `Pipe` without actually consuming it ("observed" data).
+Besides handling the memory management, the other core pipelines feature is the ability to peek at data in the `Pipe` without actually consuming it.

 `PipeReader` has 2 core APIs `ReadAsync` and `AdvanceTo`. `ReadAsync` gets the data in the `Pipe`, `AdvanceTo` does a couple of things, it tells the `PipeReader` that these buffers are no longer required by the reader so they can be discarded (for example returned to the underlying buffer pool).